Ms. Kathryn Anderson

 Katelyn is the Teacher of Speech/Language Improvement at P.S.
 889/M.S.
 890. She began her career with the NYC Board of Education as a paraprofessional in 2007.
 After witnessing the impact of the school-based Speech Pathologist first-hand, she went on to pursue a graduate career in communication sciences and disorders.
 Her professional endeavors include clientele from birth to the geriatric population with a wide range of impairments across a variety of settings including home/center-based and private services.
 Katelyn is eager to employ evidence-based practices tailored specifically to each child and family's needs, while maintaining an engaging and enriching environment.
 Katelyn is a New York State licensed Speech-language Patholgist.
 She holds her Certificate of Clinical Competence in Speech-language Pathology (CCC-SLP) from the American Speech-language Hearing Association (ASHA).
 Katelyn is certified as a Teacher of Students with Speech and Language Disabilities (TSSLD).
 She earned her B.A. in Speech Communications from St. Joseph's College and her M.S. in Communication Sciences and Disorders from Adelphi University.

-This is Erica’s sixth year working in District 22 and her third year in Pre-Kindergarten.
+This is Erica’s sixth year working in District 22.
 She graduated from Hunter College with a Bachelors Degree in English Language Arts and is currently pursuing a Masters Degree in Early Childhood Education at Touro College.
 Erica enjoys every aspect of teaching and continues to dedicate much of her time to learning and growing as an educator.
 During her spare time she enjoys reading.
 When she’s not reading she likes to travel and learn about different cultures.
 She also loves to spend time with her family and friends, they mean the world to her!
 Erica is so happy to be apart of PS 889 and is looking forward to an amazing year!

 Christy is excited and honored to be one of the founding teachers at P.S.
 889. She is eager to combine her experience with her passion for teaching students.
 Christy has a Master’s degree in Early Childhood General and Special Education.
 Prior to teaching Kindergarten at a private school, Christy was the Assistant to the Superintendent of Schools for the Catholic Diocese of Brooklyn and Queens.
 Through her education and experience Christy has gained the knowledge necessary to ensure a successful and memorable learning experience for our future leaders!